RivasMario/WorkingScripts/Linux_Basics_for_Hackers_notes.md

-begining at /dev might start with b or c on -l switch two ways devices tansfers data b = block devices, sends blocks at a time
+begining at /dev might start with b or c on -l switch two ways devices tansfers data c = character devices interact with system by sending data like mice or keyboards. b = block devices, sends blocks at a time.
+Hardrives and dvds.

 \\List Block devices with lsblk\\

-lsblk = list block, similar to fsdiosk -l, show devices and their partitionsno privileges to run. also shows legacy that isnt present and where they are mounted
+lsblk = list block, similar to fsdiosk -l, show devices and their partitionsno privileges to run. also shows legacy that isnt present and where they are mounted.
+Will show drives but also the drives and partitions in a tree. where they are mounted, just / is root /media is the media drive.

+\\Mounting and Unmounting\\